ambro1987/Events-as-Posts/readme.txt

 == Changelog ==

+= 0.? =
+* New: Read more text option
+* New: Additional info action hook under event meta

 = 0.3 &mdash; 3 of October, 2018 =
 * New: Read more link option for list of events
 * New: Admin stylesheet